 - Will I be able to continue to work?

 - What activities will I still be able to do?

 - What activities are not recommended during each type of treatment?

-What sort of side effects can I expect during treatment?
+What sort of side effects may I expect during and after treatment?

-- What are the expected side effects and risk factors with my treatment?
+- What are the known side effects of potential treatment options?